Encode-guidelines/guidelines/docs/tm.md

+---
+layout: page
+title: Best Practices > Trismegistos Data Services User Guidelines
+permalink: /tm/
+show_sidebar: false
+menubar: menu
+toc: true
-# Trismegistos Data Services User Guidelines
+toc_title: Best Practices > Trismegistos Data Services User Guidelines
+hero_height: is-small
+hero_image: /guidelines/images/gortyna.jpg
+---

 This guide provides information on how to effectively use the Trismegistos Data Services, designed for anyone interested in working with historical and geographical data from the ancient world.

-## General Information

 The Trismegistos Data Services portal is developed within the Linked Open Data framework of DARIAH-BE and CLARIAH-VL.
 All the data is available under a [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/)

 ## Available Services